At A Glance

-Since then, mobile technology has come a long way, and so has Zedge.
-Our innovative recommendation engine has helped us build a massive community of passionate creators and users.
-Thousands of artists, musicians, and developers use Zedge to freely share their amazing work with tens of millions users around the world.
-Zedge is now the leading mobile app for distributing free, high-quality games, apps, ringtones, and wallpapers.
-We’re the premier mobile device customization app on both the Google Play store and the Apple App Store.
+Thousands of artists, musicians, and developers use Zedge to freely share their work with millions users around the world.
+We’re the leading mobile app for distributing free, high-quality visual art, ringtones, and games.
+Zedge is a free and easy way to massively distribute your stuff via the Google Play store and Apple App Store.

 Our huge passionate community allows Zedge to offer a scalable, non-incentivized, user acquisition platform with global reach and proven ability in delivering lifetime high-value customers.
 Zedge’s users benefit from a free and open platform for content sharing, and our advertisers and corporate partners benefit from a loyal, highly-engaged stream of users.